djmason9/CCAnimatedSprite/README.md

 Manually sets a frame.
 Does not stop any running animation.
 The image name needs to be contained in the plist-File which was used to initialize this CCAnimatedSprite instance.

     [animatedSprite setFrame:@"animation_knight-1.png"];

+####Set a loop count for the animation:
+Manually sets a loop count.
+The image name needs to be contained in the plist-File which was used to initialize this CCAnimatedSprite instance.

+    [animatedSprite runAnimation:@"animation_knight" withCount:1];

 ####Access animation actions:
 If you for any reason need to perform animations manually, for example if you want to run an animation only once instead of looping it, you can use *animationByName* to access the CCActionAnimate objects for each animation: